Know Thyself: What Is Self-Awareness, and How to Be More Self-Aware?

-Today, many talk about self-awareness as a vital tool for leaders and as the basis of personal growth and success — and for good reason.
-Learning to be more self-aware can provide access to the depths of your unconscious, full of useful resources, insights, and potential to unlock.
+Today, many talk about self-awareness as a vital tool for leaders and the basis of personal growth and success — and for a good reason.
+Eurich, T. (2023, April 6).
+What Self-Awareness really is (and how to cultivate it).
+Harvard Business Review. https://hbr.org/2018/01/what-self-awareness-really-is/

 Self-awareness is at the heart of many important and rewarding things in life.
 It’s a compass that can guide you in moments when you don’t have all the answers.